Image by Free-Photos

 Humanity's Innate Vulnerability & Sacred Wound

-At the outset of this book, I suggested that humanity as a whole has an innate vulnerability, a "sacred wound," and that this vulnerability arises from our uniquely human mode of consciousness.
+Humanity as a whole has an innate vulnerability, a "sacred wound," and this vulnerability arises from our uniquely human mode of consciousness.
 This wound predisposes us to getting lost, both individually and collectively, failing to flower, and getting stuck.
 Sometimes it leads some of us to engage in truly deranged conduct, like "slicing our own flesh for pleasure or perfection" or "loading the tender arms of young men and women/with bombs and guns," as poet Geneen Marie Haugen writes, or, ultimately, destroying our biosphere.

 The immature (early-adolescent) ego is capable of making conscious choices that are, in the long run, inadvertently ecocidal and therefore suicidal -- for example, "gathering faraway food in packages, drinking from bottles of plastic, razing forests for scented tissue and catalogues."
 A mature ego, in contrast, learns how much it does not know and how much it depends on sources of knowledge and wisdom that come from outside its realm, namely from the deep imagination, the Mystery, myth, nonordinary states of consciousness, archetypes, dreams, vision, ritual, nature, and elsewhere.
 A society with few genuine adults is racing blind and hell-bent toward a cliff.